SuyashGupte/wastonx-knowledge/wastonx_knowledge.md

 # IBM watsonx — An AI and data platform built for business
-IBM® watsonx™ AI and data platform includes three core components and a set of AI assistants designed to help you scale and accelerate the impact of AI with trusted data across your business.
+IBM watsonx AI and data platform includes three core components and a set of AI assistants designed to help you scale and accelerate the impact of AI with trusted data across your business.
 Enterprises are turning to watsonx because it is:

 *   **Open**: Based on open technologies that provide a variety of models to cover enterprise use cases and compliance requirements.
 *   **Targeted**: Targeted to specific enterprise domains like HR, customer service or IT operations to unlock new value.